BergQuester/bergquester.github.io/_posts/2023-03-10-gotchas-when-refactoring-really-legacy-code-to-structured-concurrency.md

 ## When to Refactor to Structured Concurrency?

-    Moving to structured concurrency can cause complicated and subtle issues if the callback issues above -- and wider architectural issues -- are not first addressed.
-Therefore, it is highly recommended that refactoring to structured concurrency be a later refactor after the larger issues have been addressed.
+    Moving to structured concurrency can cause complicated and subtle issues if the callback issues above -- and broader architectural issues -- are not first addressed.
+Therefore, it is highly recommended that refactoring to structured concurrency be a later refactor after the more prominent issues have been addressed.